Robotic Process Automation FAQ [2021 UPDATE]

 18. What is the difference between a BPM and an RPA?

 In the workflow automation world, BPM (Business Process Management) is a holistic approach to optimizing and automating business processes from start to finish.
-On the other hand, RPA is a technology that deals with smaller repetitive tasks performed by bots that are only part of a business process.
+On the other hand, RPA is a technology that deals with well-defined repetitive tasks that can be just a part of your processes management as a whole.

 19. How reliable is Robotic Process Automation?